sascristian/HeyberryAI/mycroft/context/README.md

 # implementing in skills

-Using wikipedia skill has example
+ContextService consumes the results from all skills

-for regex context registering when handling intent add the following
+for regex context registering when handling intent add the following (wikipedia case)

         title = message.data.get("ArticleTitle")
         self.add_result("ArticleTitle",title)

-the ArticleTitle context is now updated with the user inputed value

-all emitted results are also added has context, so if we do

-        self.add_result("Multiple_Options", options)

-context for Multiple_Options will now be updated with the provided options

-the following results are automagically added  when they exist

-         "skill_name"
-         "speak"
-         "dialog"

-only last speak/dialog call will be logged, this can be over-ridden at any time by manualy keeping track and calling add_result with new string

 only when you want the results are emitted, so you need the following call when your results are ready, usually at the end of intent handling

         self.emit_results()

-if some other skill (disambiguation skill?) you need to get a previous context you just need to implement the following messagebus signal

-        self.emitter.on("context_key_result", process)
-        self.emitter.emit(Message("context_key_request", {'key': "ArticleTitle"}))

-        def process():
-            title = message.data.get["result]
-            #do stuff
+the ArticleTitle context is now updated with the user inputed value

+Requesting Context from ContextService

 #author